The name Joynson reached England

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations

 are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Joynson has been recorded under many different variations, including Johnson, Joneson, Jonson, Joynson and others.

 Early Notables of the Joynson family (pre 1700)

-Outstanding amongst the family at this time was Benjamin Jonson (1572-1637), an English playwright, poet, actor, and literary critic; Daniel Johnson (1629-1675), an English buccaneer born in Bristol, who sailed against the Spanish during the late 17th century becoming known among the Spanish as "Johnson the Terror"; Sir Nathaniel Johnson (1644-1713)...
-Another 78 words (6 lines of text) are included under the topic Early Joynson Notables in all our PDF Extended History products and printed products wherever possible.
+Outstanding amongst the family at this time was Benjamin Jonson (1572-1637), an English playwright, poet, actor, and literary critic; Daniel Johnson (1629-1675), an English buccaneer born in Bristol, who sailed against the Spanish during the late 17th century becoming known among the Spanish as "Johnson the Terror"; Sir Nathaniel Johnson (1644-1713), an English soldier and a Member of Parliament for Newcastle-upon-Tyne (1680-1689); Sir Henry Johnson...
+Another 64 words (5 lines of text) are included under the topic Early Joynson Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Joynson family to Ireland